locuslab/convex_adversarial/README.md

 + 3/4/2018 - Updated paper with more experiments.
 Code migrated to work with PyTorch 0.3.0+.
 Real mini-batching implemented, with a 5x speedup over the old codebase, and several NaN bugfixes.
++ 12/8/2017 - Best defense paper at the NIPS 2017 ML & Security Workshop
 + 11/2/2017 - Initial preprint and release of codebase.

 ## Installation & Usage